|

 can write, Jackson who can fight"), forming basis of Democratic

 Party.
 Swept South, West, & just enough of Middle States.
+IV.
+Political

 Parties and the Union under President Jackson